 In order to prevent slavery and trafficking in our business and supply chains, we have taken steps to update and improve our supplier due diligence process with terms and conditions in place with suitably robust anti-slavery clauses.
 For certain of our procurement activities, a competitive tender process is required, and which requires at the pre-qualification questionnaire stage that any potential supplier is compliant with the MSA before the organisation can progress to the next stage of the procurement process.
 Compliance with applicable law is part of our scoring criteria.

 Our standard non-disclosure agreement also includes an undertaking that any potential entity with whom we might work will also comply with the MSA.

-To raise awareness of slavery and trafficking, and of our policies and procedures, we have an established induction and continuous learning approach to training employees in this area using our compliance calendar.
+To raise awareness of slavery and trafficking, and of our policies and procedures, we have an established induction and continuous learning approach to training employees in this area using our compliance calendar and our Weetalearn platform.

 7. Measuring effectiveness – performance indicators

 In order to monitor the effectiveness of the steps we have taken to stop slavery and trafficking taking place in our business and supply chains, we will use the following performance indicators for the financial year ahead:

 - Completion rates for the mandatory Code of Conduct training completed by office-based staff.
 In 2021 completion rates were 96%.